wavefrontHQ/wavefront-spring-boot/README.md

 from `~/.wavefront_token`.
 At the end of the startup phase, a message is logged with a single-use login URL.
 Use it to log in to the Wavefront service and access the data that has been collected so far.

+Here is an example message when an existing account is restored from `~/.wavefront_token`:

 ```text
 Your existing Wavefront account information has been restored from disk.